 The brand experience for any skier or boarder on any given day is nuanced and complex.

 There are a lot of moving parts involved in a day of skiing, from the first check of the ski report in the morning to the apres ski scene after the last run is done.
-There are dozens of ways to screw it up.
+There are a hundred different ways to screw it up.

 Not so long ago ski areas routinely fibbed when they recorded the morning ski report.
 But now social media makes it impossible to get away with any little white lies.
 The lift ride is plenty of time for skiers to tweet the exact temp, wind speed, barometric pressure and a detailed grooming report.